LordBubblesDev/NxFileViewer/README.md

 # NxFileViewer

-This is a fork of NxFileViewer with a reworked / rewritten UI in Avalonia, meant to make this application cross-platform compatible for Windows, Linux and macOS.
+This is a fork of NxFileViewer with UI rewritten in Avalonia, meant to make this application cross-platform compatible for Windows, Linux and macOS.

 ## Description